tmenguy/ha-solcast-solar/README.md

 >
 > Once the sites data has been acquired at least once it is written to a cache file, and that cache will be used on subsequent startups should the Solcast API be temporarily unavailable.

+### Auto-update of forecasts
+Using auto-update will schedule forecast updates that get automatically spread across hours when the sun is up.
+It calculates the number of daily updates that will occur according to the number of Solcast sites and the API limit that is configured.

+Should it be desired to fetch an update ouside of these hours, then the API limit in the integration configuration may be reduced, and an automation may then be set up to call the service `solcast_solar.force_update_forecasts` at the desired time of day.
+(Note that calling the service `solcast_solar.update_forecasts` will be refused if auto-update is enabled, so use force update instead.)

+For example, to update just after midnight, as well as take advantage of auto-update, create the desired automation to force update, then reduce the API limit configured in the automation accordingly.
+(For this exmple, if the API key has ten total calls allowed per day and two rooftop sites, reduce the API limit to eight because two updates will be used when the automation runs.)

-### HA Automation to poll for data
+### Using an HA Automation to poll for data
-Create a new automation and setup your prefered trigger times to poll for new Solcast forecast data.
-These are examples, so alter these or create your own to fit your needs.
+If auto-update is not enabled then create a new automation (or automations) and set up your prefered trigger times to poll for new Solcast forecast data.
+Use the service `solcast_solar.update_forecasts`.
+Examples are provided, so alter these or create your own to fit your needs.

-**Recommended**
+<details><summary><i>Click here for the examples</i><p/></summary>

 To make the most of the available API calls per day, you can have the automation call the API using an interval calculated by the number of daytime hours divided by the number of total API calls a day you can make.